Will AI [Replace] Content Writers?

 Job Roles with the Highest Risk of AI Disruption:

-Here are a few other opinions from professionals and industry insights:
+Here are some opinions from professionals and industry insights on AI, content creation, and content writers:

 "In the AI-writing case, the robot delivers insights according to your ideas.
 You will give the “final touch,” literally human to the content, capable of arousing the desired emotions on the other side (the readers).
 And, despite AI being able to interpret and reproduce many human behaviors, it will hardly be able to comprehend our emotions, right?" - rock content